 Stacey Keck serves in the business and finance area, preparing payroll, accounts payable and assisting with other accounting functions.
 She and her husband, Bryan, were married in 1992 and are busy raising two boys.

 Grace Liu serves as Marketing Assistant.
 She helps manage ERLC and Stand for Life social media accounts and assists with other marketing campaigns and initiatives.
-Outside of the ERLC, Grace serves as the Projects Manager for the Asian American Christian Collaborative and is currently studying Community Leadership & Development and Violin Performance at Vanderbilt University.
+Outside of the ERLC, Grace serves as Advancement and Partnerships Associate at The Field School and Projects Manager for the Asian American Christian Collaborative.

 Julie Masson serves as Director of External Engagement for the ERLC.
 She is responsible for strategic planning, development and implementation of the ERLC brand strategy across all ERLC departments and provides leadership and oversight for the ERLC marketing team as well as coordinating external affairs and partnership deliverables.
 Julie and her husband Jesse spent two years in Spain with the International Mission Board before moving to Kansas City where they live with their three children.
 She is a graduate of Iowa State University.

-Lindsay Nicolet serves as the Managing Editor of Content.
+Lindsay Nicolet serves as the Editorial Director.
 She oversees the day-to-day management of our online content from the Nashville office.
 Lindsay completed her Master of Divinity at The Southern Baptist Theological Seminary.
-She is married to Justin and they have one daughter.
+She is married to Justin and they have a daughter and a son.

-Tom Strode serves as Washington correspondent for Baptist Press.
+Tom Strode serves as a correspondent for Baptist Press.
 Tom and his wife, Linda, have been married since 1978.
-They have two children, who have wonderful spouses, and four grandchildren.
-Tom also serves as pastor of Covenant Community Church in Fredericksburg, Va.
+They have two children with wonderful spouses and five grandchildren.
 He is a graduate of the University of Missouri and Mid-America Baptist Theological Seminary.
+Linda and he live in Nashville, Tenn.

-Jason Thacker serves as chair of research in technology ethics at ERLC.
-He writes and speaks on various topics including human dignity, ethics, technology, public theology, digital governance, and artificial intelligence.
+Jason Thacker serves as chair of research in technology ethics and leads the ERLC Research Institute.
+He writes and speaks on various topics including human dignity, ethics, public theology, technology, digital governance, and artificial intelligence.
 His book, The Age of AI: Artificial Intelligence and the Future of Humanity, released March 2020 with Zondervan.
 He is a graduate of The University of Tennessee and The Southern Baptist Theological Seminary, where he is currently pursuing a PhD in Christian Ethics and Public Theology.
 He is married to Dorie and they have two sons.